 Under the regime specified for land charges, those documents must be executed under seal and generally against the signatures of a director and the secretary of the TCI company granting the land charge.

-Lenders will typically carry out a variety of searches to ensure that the collateral is free of other liens or charges.
+Lenders will carry out a variety of searches to ensure that the collateral is free of other liens or charges.
 Such searches would typically include the following:

-Release of a debenture or share pledge will typically be by a narrative form of release, duly executed by an appropriate officer of the lender concerned.
+Release of a debenture or share pledge will normally be by a narrative form of release, duly executed by an appropriate officer of the lender concerned.
 Between the parties, this can be exchanged electronically.
 If the debenture or share pledge is registered on the Register of Registered Charges in the TCI Companies Registry, a statutory form of release executed by or on behalf of the lender is filed electronically at the Registry.

 In relation to land charges, a wet ink form of discharge in a statutory form is required to be physically filed at the TCI Land Registry, and that discharge is completed by its registration.

 Assuming that the primary security document is a debenture (a fixed and floating charge) granted by a TCI company, the circumstances in which enforcement can take place will typically be set out in the debenture.
 With a view to avoiding differences between the terms of the debenture and the terms of the primary credit or loan agreement, it has become customary to specify in the debenture that the enforcement will be in accordance with the provisions of the credit or loan agreement.
-Those provisions are a matter of contract, and events of default and applicable grace periods will typically be set out in the loan agreement, following which periods the right to enforce the security vests.
+Those provisions are a matter of contract, and events of default and applicable grace periods will usually be set out in the loan agreement, following which periods the right to enforce the security vests.

 In a TCI debenture, the most common enforcement right would be to appoint a receiver who will have full powers to stand in the shoes of the directors of the company concerned, to carry on running the company’s business if that is deemed appropriate or to sell any or all of the assets that are secured by the debenture.
 This right of sale effectively circumvents the much more restrictive and unwieldy procedure for sale of secured real estate assets laid down by the Registered Land Ordinance, and so is very attractive to lenders to TCI luxury hospitality projects.